-- 1. Condensate can freeze on the vent cap.
-Frozen condensate on the vent cap can result in a blocked flue condition. - 2.
-Give special attention to the location of the vent termination to avoid possibility of property damage or personal injury. - 3.
-Gases may form a white vapor plume in winter.
+- 2. Give special attention to the location of the vent termination to avoid possibility of property damage or personal injury. - Gases may form a white vapor plume in winter.
 The plume could obstruct a window view if the termination is installed near windows. - 4.
-Prevailing winds, in combination with below-freezing temperatures, can cause freezing of condensate and water/ice build-up on buildings, plants or roofs.

-- 5. The bottom of the vent terminal and the air intake shall be located at least 12 in. above grade, including normal snow line. - 6.
+Prevailing winds, in combination with below-freezing temperatures, can cause freezing of condensate and water/ice build-up on buildings, plants or roofs. - The bottom of the vent terminal and the air intake shall be located at least 12 in. above grade, including normal snow line. - 6.
 Un-insulated single-wall Category IV metal vent pipe shall not be used outdoors in cold climates for venting gas-fired equipment without insulation. - 7.
-Through-the-wall vents for Category IV appliances shall not terminate over public walkways or over an area where condensate or vapor could create a nuisance or hazard or could be detrimental to the operation of regulators, relief valves, or other equipment. - 8.
-Locate and guard vent termination to prevent accidental contact by people or pets. - 9.
-DO NOT terminate vent in window well, stairwell, alcove, courtyard or other recessed area. - 10.
-DO NOT terminate above any door, window, or gravity air intake.
-Condensate can freeze, causing ice formations. - 11.
-Locate or guard vent to prevent condensate from damaging exterior finishes.
-Use a rust-resistant sheet metal backing plate against brick or mason-ry surfaces. - 12.
+Through-the-wall vents for Category IV appliances shall not terminate over public walkways or over an area where condensate or vapor could create a nuisance or hazard or could be detrimental to the operation of regulators, relief valves, or other equipment.

+- 8. Locate and guard vent termination to prevent accidental contact by people or pets. - 9.
+DO NOT terminate vent in window well, stairwell, alcove, courtyard or other recessed area. - DO NOT terminate above any door, window, or gravity air intake.
+Condensate can freeze, causing ice formations. - Locate or guard vent to prevent condensate from damaging exterior finishes.
+Use a rust-resistant sheet metal backing plate against brick or masonry surfaces. - 12.
 DO NOT extend exposed vent pipe outside of building beyond the minimum distance required for the vent termination.
 Condensate could freeze and block vent pipe.